wflms20110333/RecyclingRichard/README.md

 # RecyclingRichard

 RecyclingRichard is a simple endless runner/platformer that helps people learn to distinguish between recyclable and non-recyclable items.
-Jump over trash and earn points by collecting recyclable items!
+Press the up arrow to jump over trash and earn points by collecting recyclable items!
 Points are deducted if you run into trash.

 [Try it out](https://richboy.itch.io/recycling-richard)